mithgil/csif/README.md

 # csif: Andor SIF Parser in C

 A high-performance C library for reading Andor Technology SIF (Multi-Channel File) format files.
 Provides efficient access to scientific image and spectral data from Andor cameras and spectrographs.

+Node integration is supported now.

 ## Features